KronosTheTitan/AdvancedTools2024/README.md

 ﻿<h1>Introduction</h1>
 This repository was for a college assignment where I had to investigate something related to a digital technology.
 I ended up stumbling on a scenario where unity would occasionally have a large performance drop that seemed to be related to the physics system.
 As such I decided to investigate a further to see how significant this effect was.

+<h1>Justification</h1>
+Unity is used in a lot of places, usually with its default physics system, so to me, it seemed like a very useful thing to investigate if there might be some edge cases in which the conventional wisdom breaks down.

 <h1>Research Question</h1>
 What difference can be found between the usage of a floor marked static when compared to a floor that isn't marked as static in a scenario with a large number of rigid bodies with simultaneous collisions.